 Next up on our titanic list is the god of sunlight himself, Hyperion.

-Perhaps Hyperion, being the god of light, had to stay out of imprisonment by an ancient Greek religious stand-point.
+Perhaps Hyperion, being the god of light, had to stay out of imprisonment from an ancient Greek religious standpoint.
 In the end, how would you explain the sun still shining outside if the god of light was trapped in no-man’s-land beneath the Earth?
 That’s right, you wouldn’t (unless Apollo comes into the picture).

 Iapetus: God of the Moral Life-cycle

 Iapetus is the Titan god of the mortal life cycle and, possibly, craftsmanship.
 Supporting the Western Heavens, Iapetus was the husband of the Oceanid Clymene and the father of Titans Atlas, Prometheus, Epimetheus, Menoetius, and Anchiale.

 The influence Iapetus held over mortality and craft is reflected in the faults of his children, who themselves – at least Prometheus and Epimetheus – were thought to have had a hand in creating mankind.
 Both Titans are craftsmen themselves, and although they are full of affection, each is entirely too cunning or entirely too foolish for their own good.

 For example, Prometheus, in all his guile, gave mankind sacred fire, and Epimetheus willingly married Pandora known for Pandora’s box after being specifically warned not to.

 Furthermore, much like Coeus and Crius – possibly Hyperion as well – Iapetus was believed to be fiercely loyal to Cronus’ rule.
 This fanaticism rubbed off on his sons Atlas and Menoetius, who fervently fought and fell during the Titanomachy.
 While Atlas was forced to suspend the Heavens on his shoulders, Zeus struck down Menoetius with one of his thunderbolts and trapped him in Tartarus.